okonkwoloretta/NYC-Airbnb/NYC Airbnb Documentation.README.md

 ```
 Explanation:

-The code starts by importing necessary libraries: pandas, numpy, and datetime.
+Importing necessary libraries: pandas, numpy, and datetime.
 These libraries are commonly used for data manipulation, numerical operations, and date/time handling in Python.

 The pd.read_csv() function is used to read the "airbnb_price.csv" file, which contains Airbnb listing prices, and load it into a pandas DataFrame called prices.